 Back in 2013, when one of my very close friends confirmed that she was diagnosed with cancer, I couldn’t handle it.
 I sunk into my sofa and burst into tears.
 I was already missing the times we had spent together and this news didn’t help at all.
-But, 7 years later, I decided to write about her because I thought she could be an encouragement to many.
+But, 7 years later, when she was all better and happy to be a mother, I decided to write about her because I thought she could be an encouragement, especially to those fighting cancer.

 At various instances, I was quite inspired, by her, myself.
 When I had heard half the news from common friends, I called her up and asked her about it.
 She spoke calmly and patiently explained to me what happened in the past few months.
 Of course, I cried only once we disconnected.
 During her treatment, she decided to lose the curls she was known for and confidently walked around with no hair on her head.
 She made it look so easy and natural.
 She endured all the pain with a smile on her face.
 The best thing was that she was herself whenever I spoke to her during those days.
 We would still joke and laugh as usual.